admin-toolbox/SDK-Foundation-Vue/README.md

 # The ultimate Vue 3 + PHP web development experience!

+From development to deployment, this SDK when paired with your own server running Caprover PaaS provides for the ultimate web development experience.
+Self host your apps via Caprover on a cheap VPS for as little as $20/mo (or less).
+I use and recommend Vultr. (https://www.vultr.com/?ref=7182700).

+More on Caprover forthcoming, as this project evolves and is documented.

 FRONTEND: Vue 3 + Vite build system + Foundation for Sites (SASS edition).
 Swap out the CSS framwwork with anything you'd like.

 BACKEND: PHP 8.1.8 served via FastCGI (FPM-PHP) through Nginx on Alpine Linux.
 Nginx routes all traffic to /index.php by default.
 Fat Free Framework serves /dist/index.html for routes not starting with /api/.